Chart Color Schemes

 Residential development activity is lower than average in Kelso according to AreaSearch's national comparison of local real estate markets

 Kelso has averaged approximately 24 new dwelling approvals annually over the past five financial years, totalling 123 homes.
-As of FY-26, 13 approvals have been recorded.
-On average, each dwelling has accommodated around 2.8 new residents per year between FY-21 and FY-25, reflecting robust demand that supports property values.
-The average construction cost value for these dwellings is $210,000, which is below regional norms, indicating more affordable housing options for purchasers.
+As of FY-26, 18 approvals have been recorded.
+Each year, an average of 2.8 new residents per dwelling has been observed between FY-21 and FY-25, indicating robust demand that supports property values.
+The average construction cost value for new homes is $210,000, which is below regional norms, reflecting more affordable housing options.

-This financial year has seen $410,000 in commercial approvals registered, demonstrating the area's residential nature.
+In the current financial year, $410,000 in commercial approvals have been registered, demonstrating Kelso's residential nature.
 Compared to the Rest of Qld, Kelso has roughly half the rate of new dwelling approvals per person and ranks among the 17th percentile nationally, suggesting limited housing choices for buyers and supporting demand for existing dwellings.
-This is also below the national average, indicating the area's established nature and potential planning limitations.
-New building activity comprises 94.0% standalone homes and 6.0% attached dwellings, preserving Kelso's low-density character with an emphasis on detached housing that attracts space-seeking buyers.
+This is below the national average, indicating an established area with potential planning limitations.
+New building activity comprises 94.0% standalone homes and 6.0% attached dwellings, preserving Kelso's low-density nature and attracting space-seeking buyers.

-The estimated population density of 935 people per dwelling approval reflects the area's quiet, low-activity development environment.
-Future projections indicate Kelso adding 1,614 residents by 2041.
-If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and underpinning price growth.
+The estimated population per dwelling approval is 935 people, reflecting a quiet development environment.
+According to the latest AreaSearch quarterly estimate, Kelso is projected to add 1,614 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development